drardito/ImpactsofComputingSp2024/Impacts of Computing Spring 2024 Week 2.md

 * ***Virtue ethics*** - In philosophies of virtue ethics, rather than an emphasis on following rules, the emphasis is on developing oneself as a good person

-* ***Utilitarianism*** - Utilarianism explores the moral rightness or wrongness of an act depends on the consequences it produces.
+* ***Utilitarianism*** - Utilitarianism explores the moral rightness or wrongness of an act depends on the consequences it produces.

 * ***Deontology*** - Deontology (developed by Immanuel Kant) explores the question: what makes an action right or wrong?